kearutherford/BerkeleyForestsAnalytics/README.md

 10. `sp_codes` Not a variable (column) in the provided dataframe or tibble.
-Specifies whether the species variable follows the four-letter code or FIA naming convention (see “Species code tables” section in “Background information for tree biomass estimations” below).
+Specifies whether the species variable follows the four-letter code or FIA naming convention (see “Species code tables” section in “General background information for tree biomass estimations” below).
 Must be set to either “4letter” or “fia”.
 The default is set to “4letter”.

 11. `units` Not a variable (column) in the provided dataframe or tibble.
     Specifies (1) whether the dbh and ht variables were measured using